DarkKowalski/GSoC2021-RubyLanguage/README.md

 - An event list to record runtime events
 - An event stack to simulate the native call stack and handle long jumps
 - An event serializer to generate the JSON file
-- A initializer and a cleaner to setup and finalize the whole process
+- An initializer and a cleaner to setup and finalize the whole process

 And there're a few difficulties to overcome:
 1. Minimize profiling overhead